evkx/evkx.github.io/content/models/hiphi/z/Z_5_Seater/_index.md

 #### Second Row Seat

-The second row has a standard three-seat bench with a 40:60 split where you can fold each section separately to increase the cargo space.
-In addition, the following functionalities are available:
+The second row features a standard three-seat bench with a 40:60 split, allowing each section to fold separately to increase cargo space.
+Additional functionalities include:

 - [Heating](../../../../technology/seats/adjustment/#heating)